Tech ObserverBangladeshTelecomBangladesh: BTRC launches DND service to curb nuisance marketing SMS

 Bangladesh: BTRC launches DND service to curb nuisance marketing SMS

 Customers have also complained to the BTRC about the issue.
-Several years ago, BTRC instructed the mobile phone operators to keep the option of turning off these SMS for the customer and the operators have kept it.
+Several years ago, BTRC instructed the operators to keep the option of turning off these SMS for the customer and the operators have kept it.

 On Saturday, they started broadcasting the details of the service in the media.
 BTRC says that promotional SMS or campaigns help mobile operators to know about new services on a daily basis.